 The purpose of this information sheet is to explain your forthcoming procedure.
-You have been advised to have a lower gastrointestinal endoscopy to help find the cause of your symptoms.
-The procedure is called a colonoscopy or flexible sigmoidoscopy.
 This information sheet covers frequently asked questions.

 Please read this information leaflet and complete the medical questionnaire on pages 5 and 6 before you arrive for your procedure.